networktocode/ntc-ansible/README.md

 # Multi-vendor Ansible Collection for Network Automation

 Multi-vendor collection of Ansible Modules to automate repeateable tasks and data gathering.
+As of release 1.0.0 this collection is used pyntc v1.0.0 for the backend logic.

 ## Modules